 From Poetry Editor Anya Maria Johnson

-Reading Bad Bad by Chelsea Minnis is kind of like getting popped in the face repeatedly by someone you both admire and are infuriated by.
+Reading Bad Bad by Chelsey Minnis is kind of like getting popped in the face repeatedly by someone you both admire and are infuriated by.
 Try it for a good nosebleed.

 Love in the Big City by Sang Young Park (fiction)

 Sang Young Park’s translated debut novel fizzes like a freshly poured soju and tonic glistening under a sticky disco ball.
 Divided into four parts, it follows postgraduate writer Young as he navigates a string of early relationships, the financial precarity of Seoul’s crowded jobs market, recurring body-image issues, and his identity as a gay man in a society that tolerates, but seems reluctant to endorse, sexual difference.

 Young’s narration is a joy to read, by turns withering, salacious, naive, and nakedly heartfelt.
 Characteristically, he renders his own HIV status less solemn by naming it “Kylie,” as in Minogue, and the singer-songwriter’s “All the Lovers” becomes a soundtrack to his nights out and his search for love.
 Young is out for a good time while still figuring out what that looks like for himself, and as we follow his mistakes and often impulsive choices, we see a young queer man learning life the hard way.
 His loves are frail and short-lived, popping under the pressure of inarticulable desires and inexperience, but for as long as they last they shimmer and float—and we are reminded not to take such things for granted.

 Batman: The Long Halloween written by Jeph Loeb with art by Tim Sale (comics)

 From Comics & Film Editor Lauren Gorski